RobotnikAutomation/robotnik_charge/README.md

 #### Uncharge action

 1. Deactivate relay.
+2. If the robot has safety laser, change to the mode during action **(Still pending to be implemented)**
-2. Move backwards.
+3. Move backwards.
-3. Once the move finishes, change laser mode.
+4. Rotate.
+5. If the robot has safety laser, change to the mode after action **(Still pending to be implemented)**

 If during the process there is any failure, the action is aborted.